Horatio Agedah: Sports

 A sports lover, he not only played football for his secondary school Baptist Academy, but also was a strong Swimmer winning prizes at the prestigious J.K.
 Randle Memorial Swimming competition.

-However he had a special love for boxing and was the captain of the school's boxing club.
+However, he had a special love for boxing and was the captain of the school's boxing club.
 Later he became an amateur boxer.

 His sense of humour, skills of presentation and outstanding ability to give a good speech, made him the natural choice as Master of ceremonies at big boxing tournaments.
 This included the match in Ibadan where Dick Tiger retained the World middleweight crown, which the Ghanaian president Dr Kwame Nkrumah described as a "testimony to the ability of the African to scale the highest ladder of human achievement".
 It was the first such tournament to be held in Black Africa.

 His journalistic involvement started as freelance contributions to the "Young Nigerian" and then writing the "Football Post mortem" for the "Daily Service".
 He then started to write for the Daily and Sunday times which were the most widely circulated papers at the time.
-His articles and reports were so popular he would have another article in the same publication, for which he would have to use a pseudonym.
+His articles and reports were so popular that he would often write two articles in the same publication; one under his real name and the other, using a pseudonym.

 For boxing he would use T.K.O., for Football he was Goal Kick.
-In addition he had a weekly Sports talk on radio Nigeria.
+In addition, he had a weekly sports talk on radio Nigeria.

 Writing in the West African Pilot in 1954, he called for an insurance scheme for athletes.
-In 1975 he advocated professional football in the Nigerian Sportsman Journal of the National sports commission.
+In 1975, he advocated professional football in the Nigerian Sportsman Journal of the National sports commission.

 He served as the first indigenous Chairman of the Lagos Amateur Boxing Association 1961.
 He was a council member of the Nigeria Football association.
 Later chairman Nigeria Amateur Boxing association, Chairman Nigeria Amateur wrestling association 1980–1982.
 A member of the Nigeria Olympic Committee, he was made an honorary life member.

-In 1988 he was honoured with a National Sports Award for his contributions to the development of sports in Nigeria as Writer, commentator as well as Administrator.
+In 1988, he was honoured with a National Sports Award for his contributions to the development of sports in Nigeria as Writer, commentator as well as Administrator.
 He served as honorary Legal Adviser to the Nigeria boxing board of control and was awarded a certificate of merit in May 1992.